Certificate in Diagnostic Medical Sonography (DMS)

 Applicants are encouraged to submit their application in the fall of the year before their desire to enter.
 For example, applicants interested in entering in September 2018 are recommended to submit applications in the fall of 2017.
 Applicants unable to attend one of the Open Forum information sessions will be required to make an appointment with the Chair to be informed of the program requirements.
 First round of application decisions occurs in late March for the class entering in August.
 Applications received after December 15th will be accepted with decisions being provided to applicants in which there is availability for clinical placement.

-Admission criteria used for decisions include post-secondary GPA(s), grades achieved in the program prerequisite courses, number of credits taken in a semester, reference forms and responses to the applicant interview questions.
+Admission criteria used for decisions include post-secondary GPA(s), grades achieved in the program prerequisite courses, number of credits taken in a semester, reference forms and responses to the applicant interview questions (Application Questions 2018).
 Minimum GPA for consideration of entrance into the program is 2.75.
 Program admission is competitive.

 Misericordia University does not discriminate on the basis of race, age, color, disability, religion, gender, nationality, marital status, sexual orientation or ethnic origin in the administration of its educational policies, admission policies, scholarship and loan programs, athletic, or other University administered programs.